Sa1f27/Disease-Prediction/README.md

-# SoulScan: Advance Disease Diagnosis with AI and Machine Learning
+# SoulScan: Advance Disease Diagnosis with  ML & AI

 This platform is designed to predict various diseases, including Heart Disease, Kidney Disease, Diabetes, Liver Disease, Stroke, and AI-powered assistance.
 The app leverages machine learning algorithms and large datasets to analyze user data and provide reliable disease predictions with over **90% accuracy**.